UCSCRocketry/ground-control/README.md

 > * Currently: Requests and downloads CSV file from backend
 > * To do:
 >   * develop data table page to contain data table
->   * build out backend endpoint with functionality of generating a csv file
 >   * format and styling
 > * Working files:
 >   * `ExportButton.jsx` -  export button component
 >   * `ExportButton.css` - styling of the button
 >   * `DataTable.jsx` - page where component will live
 >   * `App.js` - contains the routing for the dataTable page

+> Note: need to build out the backend endpoint (with functionality of generating a csv file) for the Export Button to send GET request to, but that should be done on another branch

 ---
 # Ground Control